-The integrated finance function consists of the Chief Financial Officer and financial management resources transferred to Perth and Kinross Integration Joint Board by NHS Tayside and Perth and Kinross Council.
-In addition, NHS Tayside provide finance support for specific service areas such as Prescribing, and Primary Care.
+The integrated finance function consists of the Head of Finance and Corporate Services who has oversight of financial management resources transferred by NHS Tayside and Perth and Kinross Council.
+In addition, NHS Tayside provide financial support for specific service areas such as Prescribing, and Primary Care.
 The Partnership Finance Manager provides significant support to the day to day financial management and control within the IJB.
-Operational management of Inpatient Mental Health formally moved to NHS Tayside early in 2020-21 under instruction from the Scottish Government
+The IJB continues, through redesigning care, to analyse service expenditure in order to identify savings and efficiencies.